soron93/Perseus-Testing-Challenge/pwned-test/README.md

 Test reports are automatically generated to the Results folder by defining the location with '-d' in the robot run command:

     robot \
-        -d Results Tests <log.html, output.xml, report.html>
+        -d Results Tests <log.html, output.xml, report.html will be generated in the Reults folder>
-        -d Reports <this will create a new folder titled 'Reports' where the test report files will be saved to>
+        -d Reports Tests <this will create a new folder in the pwned-test root directory stitled 'Reports' where the test report files will be saved to>

 ### Accessing the logs